alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 ## Drawing an outer stroke with clipping

-We might be tempted to use a similar approach to draw an outer stroke.
+We can use a similar approach to draw an outer stroke.
-Draw a double-width centred stroke, and discard the half of the stroke inside the boundary of the shape -- or use a clip to only include the half that's outside.
+Draw a double-width centred stroke, and discard the half of the stroke inside the boundary of the shape -- or only include the half that's outside.

-Unfortunately, as far as I know, there's no easy way to "invert" a clip -- that is, to show everything outside rather than inside.
+Unfortunately, as far as I know, there's no easy way to do this with clips.
+You can't "invert" a clip -- that is, to show everything outside rather than inside.

-One way you could do this is to draw a rectangle around the boundary of your entire drawing, and then create a zero-width "bridge" from the rectangle to your original clip -- this new clip would surround everything *except* that original clip.
+One way you could do this is to draw a rectangle around the boundary of your entire drawing, and then create a zero-width "bridge" from the rectangle to your original clip -- this new clip would enclose everything *except* that original clip.
 I've exaggerated the width of the bridge in the illustration, but hopefully you get the idea:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_6_clip_outer_stroke.svg" %}
 </figure>

-This works, but it's not ideal -- it may not be obvious how we create this "bridge", and we might have to move it if the clip changes.
+This works, but it's not ideal -- we need modify our shape to add the bridge, and depending on how our shape is defined, that may be non-trivial.

-I think this might be possible using the [clip-rule attribute], but I wasn't able to come up with a working example.
+I think this might be possible using multiple shapes the [clip-rule attribute], but I wasn't able to come up with a working example.

-Is there a better way?
+Is there another way to achieve this effect?

 [clip-rule attribute]: https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/clip-rule